-One class of drugs that has been implicated in serious adverse drugs reactions for many decades are the oral anticoagulants, especially warfarin.
-There are countless cases reports indicating the use of oral anticoagulants is more likely to require hospital admission, and prolonged hospital stays from adverse events such as bleeding (OIG, 2010; Piazza et al., 2011).
+One class of drugs that has been implicated in serious adverse drugs reactions for many decades are oral anticoagulants, especially warfarin.
+There are countless cases reports indicating the use of oral anticoagulants is more likely to require hospital admission, and prolonged hospital stays from adverse events such as bleeding.

 How serious is the problem with oral anticoagulants?